 The Baltimore EMSA has been identified as a highly impacted community, due to the drastic loss of funds that will take place over the next five years.
 The Department of Housing and Urban Development (HUD) has assigned Technical Assistance (TA) providers to work with all highly impacted communitiesto to plan and develop strategic plans that ensure OHH values are implemented.
 The City and Cloudburst Group (TA provider) has executed a Memorandum of Understanding (MOU) to implement the City’s plan to serve those affected by HIV/AIDS in the Baltimore EMSA.

 The City of Baltimore’s HOPWA Program has partnered with the State of Maryland’s Ryan White (RW) Program.
 For FY2020 the State awarded the City’s HOPWA program a $1.1 million support RW eligible services provided under the City’s HOPWA program and sub-recipients.
 Over the last fiscal year, this partnership allowed the City to place an additional $1,045,921 in our tenant-based rental assistance program to house additional individuals.
 These State Special Funds (SSFs) were used to cover services to HOPWA eligible households such as:

 - Home and Community-Based Health Services

 - Short and/or Medium Term Housing Assistance

-It is anticipated that through HOPWA Modernization the Baltimore EMSA will lose between $2.6 and $3 million through 2022.
-The SSF grant award received from the state will help by offsetting only a portion of the loss.
+It is anticipated that through HOPWA Modernization the Baltimore EMSA will lose between $2.6 and $3 million in funding through 2022.
+The SSF grant award from the state will offset a portion of the loss.
 The HOPWA Modernization Technical Assistance MOU with Cloudburst Group will address:

 - Support for grantee to increase knowledge and development of policies/procedures for utilizing: